akosgarai/go_opengl_playground/pkg/primitives/rectangle/README.md

 # Rectangle

 It represents a rectangle, so it contains 4 `coordinate vectors`, 4 `color vectors`, a direction vector + speed (for moving objects).
 It has a VAO and a Shader also.
+It implements the Drawable interface.

 ## Functions

+The stuff that we can do with a rectangle.

 ## New